 To keep traffic flowing smoothly enter the parking lot from the south, through the south driveway.
 When exiting, use the north drive to head north, if you need to head south you will have to go around the block.
-At the Goold intersection, turn RIGHT, again circling the block if needing to head west.
-This will allow everyone to move faster.
+No parking or standing near the playground parking spots.
+(See Map in appendix)